 International Institute for Democracy and Electoral Assistance (International IDEA)

 The International Institute for Democracy and Electoral Assistance (IDEA) is an intergovernmental organization that supports sustainable democracy worldwide.
 With 27 member states, International IDEA’s mission is to support sustainable democratic change by providing comparative knowledge, assisting in democratic reform, and influencing policies and politics.
-International IDEA works in the fields of elections, constitution-building, political parties, gender in democracy and women’s political empowerment, democracy self-assessments, and democracy and development.
+International IDEA works in the fields of elections, constitution building, political parties, gender in democracy and women’s political empowerment, democracy self-assessments, and democracy and development.
+Currently Constitutional Transitions works with both International IDEA’s Global Constitution Building Programme in the Hague and its West Asia and North Africa Office in Cairo.

 Pierre Elliot Trudeau Foundation

-The Pierre Elliott Trudeau Foundation promotes outstanding research in the humanities and social sciences, and fosters a fruitful dialogue between scholars and policymakers in the arts community, business, government, the professions, and the voluntary sector.
+The Pierre Elliot Trudeau Foundation Foundation promotes outstanding research in the humanities and social sciences, and fosters a fruitful dialogue between scholars and decision makers in the arts community, business, government, and civil society organizations in four areas important to Canadians: human rights and dignity, responsible citizenship, Canada’s role in the world, and people and their natural environment.